2022 Dayton Flyers baseball team

-The 2022 Dayton Flyers baseball team represents the University of Dayton during the 2022 NCAA Division I baseball season.
-The Flyers play their home games at Woerner Field as a member of the Atlantic 10 Conference.
-They are led by head coach Jayson King, in his 5th season at Dayton.
+The 2022 Dayton Flyers baseball team represented the University of Dayton during the 2022 NCAA Division I baseball season.
+The Flyers played their home games at Woerner Field as a member of the Atlantic 10 Conference.
+They were led by head coach Jayson King, in his 5th season at Dayton.

 Background

 The 2021 season saw Fordham post a 24–27 (12–4 Atlantic 10) record.
 The Flyers reached the championship round of the 2021 Atlantic 10 Conference baseball tournament, where they lost to VCU.
 They did not earn an at-large bid into the 2021 NCAA Division I baseball tournament.

 Preseason

 Coaches poll

 The Atlantic 10 baseball coaches' poll was released on February 15, 2022.
 Dayton was picked to finish second in the Atlantic 10.